 Selected News Articles

-Pesticide may be reason butterfly numbers are falling in UK, says study - The Guardian, 24/11/2015
+Pesticide may be reason butterfly numbers are falling in UK, says study; The Guardian, November 2015

 PAN Europe's previous publications